 2.0 Blog + Brand Goals

 List three or more short objectives for your blog in the next six months to one year.
-Your objectives should be concise and measurable so you’ll be able to determine whether or not you met the objectives.
+Your objectives should be concise and measurable so you’ll be able to determine whether or not you’ve met them.
 Below are examples of objectives for a “hipster” wedding blog:

 ‣ To grow our blog traffic at least 5% each month.